-- Climate: Over the past 30 days (dates 06/22/2018 to 07/21/2018), precipitation has been above normal over most of the state with some areas seeing >200% of normal precipitation.
-Areas in southeast Nebraska and parts of the southwest and western portions of the state saw below normal moisture amounts.
+- Climate: Over the past 30 days (dates 06/29/2018 to 07/28/2018), precipitation has been above normal over a large swath of the state with some areas seeing >200% of normal precipitation.
+Areas in south central and southeastern Nebraska saw below normal moisture amounts.
 Cumulative rainfall during this timeframe ranged from 1.0 to ≥8.0 inches across the state.
 The heavier amounts were located primarily in north central and northeastern Nebraska.
-Average temperatures for the last 30 days (date ending 07/21/2018) were near normal over most of the state.
-Per the United States Drought Monitor, abnormally dry conditions began to move back in to portions of southeastern Nebraska.
-Additionally, a small area in far southeastern Nebraska remains with moderate drought conditions. - Three Month Forecast: For August 2018 to October 2018, the NOAA outlook is predicting an elevated probability of above normal temperatures across Nebraska and equal chances of above or below normal precipitation over most of the state. - Mosquito Numbers- Eastern Nebraska: Individual county collections for the reported two weeks of sampling ranged from "moderate" to "extremely high" based on historical county data.
+Average temperatures for the last 30 days (date ending 07/28/2018) were near normal over most of the state with some small areas seeing above normal temps.
+Per the United States Drought Monitor, abnormally dry conditions and moderate drought conditions decreased slightly, however, a small area in far southeastern Nebraska developed severe drought conditions. - Three Month Forecast: For August 2018 to October 2018, the NOAA outlook is predicting an elevated probability of above normal temperatures across Nebraska and equal chances of above or below normal precipitation over most of the state. - Mosquito Numbers- Eastern Nebraska: Individual county collections for the reported two weeks of sampling ranged from "low" to "extremely high" based on historical county data.
 Overall in the east region, mosquito numbers decreased but are still "high" based on historical data from regional traps.
-Aedes vexans (Inland floodwater mosquito) was again the most abundantly collected mosquito from CDC light traps (42.2%) in the region.
-Culex mosquito (primary vectors of West Nile virus) counts again increased by 2-fold and are now "high" based upon historical regional data with individual county collections ranging from "low" to "extremely high".
-Culex tarsalis was the second most collected species (and most collected Culex species, 88.4%) during this two week sampling period accounting for 33.1% of total collections.
-Twenty-three invasive Aedes albopictus (Asian tiger mosquito) were collected from the region.
+Aedes vexans (Inland floodwater mosquito) was no longer the most abundantly collected mosquito from CDC light traps in the region.
+Culex tarsalis (primary vectors of West Nile virus) counts increased significantly and made up the majority of trap collections (62.2%) in the region.
+Culex mosquito counts are now "very high" based upon historical regional data with individual county collections ranging from "low" to "extremely high".
+Eleven invasive Aedes albopictus (Asian tiger mosquito) were collected from the region.
 All specimens were collected from Richardson County at trap sites that have produced Aedes albopictus historically. - Mosquito Numbers- Central Nebraska: Individual county collections for the reported two weeks of collecting ranged from "low" to "extremely high" based on historical data.
-Overall mosquito numbers decreased compared to the previous update, however counts are still considered "very high".
-Aedes vexans was the most collected mosquito (84.0%) from region traps.
-Culex mosquito counts decreased slightly but are still "moderate" based upon historical regional data, with counts ranging from "low" to "very high" based upon their historical data.
-Culex tarsalis made up the majority of the collected Culex, accounting for 92.3% of collections over the sampling period.
+Overall mosquito numbers decreased significantly (nearly 7-fold) compared to the previous update, and with counts considered

+"low".
+Aedes vexans was the most collected mosquito (72.8%) from region traps.
+Culex mosquito counts also decreased to "low" levels based upon historical regional data, with individual counties ranging from "low" to "very high" based upon their historical data.
+Culex tarsalis made up the majority of the collected Culex, accounting for 65.2% of collections over the sampling period.
 No invasive Aedes albopictus were collected from the region.